Condo/Coop Unit Insurance

 • Condo/Co-Op Insurance primarily covers what is inside your unit only.
 It usually costs about 30-70% of a standalone home policy.

 A group of women enjoying a dinner party in a well-lit living room, with one woman smiling and eating while others converse.
+They were talking about where to get the condo & co-op insurance cost rising.

 Additional Coverage Options You Should Consider